conor-williams/AOCjava/README.md

-o note: a lot of java coding ahead... o websearch: Advent of code year 20xy day ab solutions (for many solutions / many days / many years (reddit))
+o note: a lot of java coding ahead... o websearch: Advent of code year 20xy day ab solutions (for many solutions / many days / many years (reddit)) o my 2 cents -- java is saving me tons of time with its awesome runtime checks (plus an exact line number of issue)
+	-- execution time is on a par with c++
+	-- if i was to code the next one i will probably write it in java and then port to c++
 </pre>
 <h2>Java solutions to AOC</h2>
 <address><b>first updated 06052025@19:32</b></address><br>